basnijholt/nijho.lt/content/post/homelab-explained/index.md

 ```

 Forgetting this step is sneaky: the new service works perfectly at home and silently fails over Tailscale.
-That's why it is written down in the instructions for my AI agents, with the exact commands.
+That's why it is written down in `AGENTS.md`, the instruction file my AI agents read, with the exact commands.

 The result is that one name works everywhere I am.
 `https://mealie.lab.nijho.lt` reaches the same Mealie, with the same certificate, whether my phone is at home, on WireGuard, or on Tailscale; only the path underneath differs.